 James Franco (Oz/Oscar Riggs), Michelle Williams (Glinda the Good/Annie), Mila Kunis (Theodora), Rachel Weisz (Evanora), Zach Braff (Finlay/Frank), Joey King (China Girl/Girl in Wheelchair), Tony Cox (Knuck), Bill Cobbs (Master Tinker), Stephen R. Hart (Winkie General), Bruce Campbell (Winkie Gatekeeper), Tim Holmes (Strongman)

 Kansas, 1905.
-Oscar Riggs is the shabby travelling carnival magician billing himself as Oz the Great and Powerful.
+Oscar Riggs is a shabby travelling carnival magician billing himself as Oz the Great and Powerful.
 Oz delights in tricks of simple illusion but is also a cheap conman.
-Fleeing from an angry strongman with whose wife he has been dallying, Oz jumps aboard a hot-air balloon – only for it to be whisked away in a tornado.
+Fleeing from an angry strongman with whose wife he has been consorting, Oz jumps aboard a hot-air balloon – only for it to be whisked away in a tornado.
 The balloon comes down in the magical land of Oz where Oz is amazed at the strange creatures and things around him.
 He is discovered by the beautiful Theodora, a witch who tells of a prophecy about a great wizard who will come from the sky.
 Readily agreeing to take on this role after discovering that it makes him the ruler of the land and inheritor of great wealth, Oz travels to the Emerald City with Theodora to inherit his crown.
 Theodora’s sister Evanora tells him that he can only do so after killing the Wicked Witch of the South.
 Accompanied by a loyal talking monkey servant Finlay and a tiny china girl he patches up along the way, Oz sets out to defeat the witch, only to find that this is Glinda the Good.
 Evanora is in fact a wicked witch.
 She now manipulates Theodora into thinking that Oz has betrayed her and to take a bite of an apple that causes her to relinquish all goodness and becomes evil and green-skinned.
 Glinda persuades Oz to accept the mantle of the destined wizard and to unite the Quadling, Munchkin and Tinker peoples into an army to dethrone the two witches.
 Without any real magic, Oz realises that his only option is to use illusion and trickery to win the war.

 The Wizard of Oz (1939) starring Judy Garland is without a doubt a genuine piece of American fairytale mythology.
 It was based on The Wonderful Wizard of Oz (1900) by newspaper editor L. Frank Baum.
-The book was an instant children’s classic and Baum wrote thirteen follow-ups that told the further adventures in Oz and among its peoples.
+The book was an instant children’s classic and Baum wrote thirteen follow-ups of further adventures in Oz and among its peoples.
 Baum even oversaw and directed several film adaptations during the silent era.
 The 1939 film is an indisputable classic – it is this that people’s conception of the story and characters come from rather than the books.
 It has been enormously influential, having been unofficially sequelised, modernised, spoofed or referenced in dozens of other films.
 Disney purchased the rights to L. Frank Baum’s books in 1955.
 The only productions that this led to was Return to Oz (1985), a serious film sequel that adapted elements from other Baum books, although this was a box-office disappointment but is in itself a fine film, while Disney were also responsible for overseeing The Muppets’ Wizard of Oz (2005).

 Sam Raimi is a director with a lengthy genre history.
-Raimi first appeared with the cult splatter hit The Evil Dead (1981) and its better-budgeted sequel The Evil Dead II (1987).
+Raimi first appeared with the cult horror film The Evil Dead (1981) and its better-budgeted sequel The Evil Dead II (1987).
 These were highly influential on the makeup effects driven horror comedy film of the 1980s.
 Raimi went onto other works like the dark avenging superhero film Darkman (1990) and a further Evil Dead film Army of Darkness (1992) but then appeared to abandon genre material and to become a serious director with the likes of the Western The Quick and the Dead (1995), the thriller A Simple Plan (1998) – still his best film, and the increasingly banal likes of the Kevin Costner baseball drama For the Love of the Game (1999) and the clairvoyant thriller The Gift (2000).
 He made a return to the genre in the 00s with the trilogy of Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007) films, which were among the most successful of the modern Marvel Comics screen adaptations.

 The film keeps a balance of elements from the 1939 film and new ones that are introduced from the L. Frank Baum books.
 Sam Raimi retains much of the look of the 1939 film – the design of the Emerald City, the Yellow Brick Road, the field of poppies, the look of all the familiar characters including the Wicked Witch in green skin, black hat and travelling on her smoke-spouting broom, Glinda in her glycerine bubbles and so on.
-There is even same narrative device of the opening scenes in Kansas being shot in black-and-white, switching to colour with the arrival in Oz, as well as the mirror device where the characters in Oz have analogous counterparts in Kansas.
+There is even same narrative device of the opening scenes in Kansas being shot in black-and-white, switching to colour with the arrival in Oz, as well as the characters in Oz have mirror counterparts in Kansas.
 The one thing this version is not is a musical, although the film spoofs this at one point, having the Munchkins breaking out into song in the midst of battle plans before James Franco has to tell at them to stop.
 At the same time, the film also introduces elements from the book that were cut from the 1939 film – the visits to the land of the Quadlings (who according to the book had no arms but are rewritten here as farmers) and the china doll people.

-What this film does lack is the purity and innocence of a homespun American heartland fairytale that the original created so indelibly.
+What this film does lack is the purity and innocence of a homespun American heartland fairytale that the original so indelibly created.
 This is a far more modern and knowing film at times – apart from a Baum circus at the beginning, Sam Raimi welcomely resists the opportunity to inundate the film with nods and winks – but the characters have a certain modern cynicism and glibness.
 Mindedly, it is unlikely that the original film could ever be made today and win over audiences the way it did – people were far more accepting of larger than life virtues back then and by contrast seem a good deal more jaded today.

 More so though, the story lacks the purity of the original’s quest for virtues.
 Its’ central character is a wily conman who is hoodwinking an entire land, which is markedly different from Dorothy who was a sweet innocent child just wanting to find her way home.
-What this film does offer in the stead of Dorothy and companions’ quest is a very different but equally strong character arc – the redemption of the wily conman/artful dodger who really cares not far beneath his mercenary exterior.
+What this film does offer in lieu of Dorothy and companions’ quest is a very different but equally strong character arc – the redemption of the wily conman/artful dodger who really cares not far beneath his mercenary exterior.
 Indeed, the film becomes oddly ennobling of Oz’s hucksterism and bald-faced shammery, turning him into a reluctant hero.
 By contrast, in reading the book you get the impression that L. Frank Baum created the character of The Wizard to make a sardonic comment on the deceitfulness of politicians and by contrast how most of the virtues that one needs to get by in life come not miraculously from without but are under our own noses and merely in need of a little self-recognition.

 Where Sam Raimi excels is when it comes in being able to lavish some $200 million worth of production design and cutting edge visual effects flourish on transforming the world of Oz for us.
 Oz is designed as a magical wonderland of the virtual CGI 3D camera that makes one think of something akin to the world of Avatar (2009) by way of the wacky delights of Alice in Wonderland.
-The world sings with imagination – from the Dr Seuss-like foliage, the river fairies, journeys through the landscape by bubble and the climactic battle that Oz mounts back against the two sisters – in full and resplendent colour.
-The film’s greatest triumphs however come in the characters – in particular, that of the scene-stealing flying monkey servant Finlay and the utterly adorable china doll girl that insists on joining the party.
+The world sings with imagination – from the Dr Seuss-like foliage, the river fairies, journeys through the landscape by bubble and the climactic battle that Oz mounts against the two sisters – in full and resplendent colour.
+The film’s greatest triumphs however come in the characters – in particular, the scene-stealing flying monkey servant Finlay and the utterly adorable china doll girl that insists on joining the party.
 Her introductory scene where James Franco glues her back together is a heart-rendering delight.
 Raimi and the scriptwriters pull off some fine dramatic flourishes – in particular, Theodora’s surrender to the dark side and Oz discovering his ability to use his magic and taking on the two witches in a big climactic battle.

 I could never quite see James Franco in the role of Oz.
 He seems a little too sharp and cynical as compared to the fuddy old man played by Frank Morgan in the original.
 However, I went with the casting and Franco carries the part reasonably well.
 Nor did I quite see Mila Kunis as the Wicked Witch.
 I kept thinking why not give the part to someone like Jessica Lange who seems to be having the time of her life chewing the scenery in such larger-than-life parts these days – see American Horror Story (2011– ) – whereas Mila Kunis’s only notable quality up to this point has been as another desirable looking Hollywood starlet of the moment – has there really been an acting role Kunis has done that made one sit up and think that she is one of the premiere character actors of the day?
 It is certainly an interesting change of pace seeing her playing a lovelost innocent in the early scenes.
 In a similar vein, Michelle Williams (an actress who does have those very character acting chops) makes an appropriately sweet Glinda, although at times seems too demure to be the embodiment of purity that Billie Burke was in the original.